Newsletter - Coaches Corner

 Zach Eddinger

-I really squirm at the saying “it has always been done that way” my point being that doesn’t mean it is the best way.
+I really squirm at the saying “it has always been done that way”, because that doesn’t mean it is the best or only way…

 In April we look like we made the right decision to train our 7 v 7 groups inside or get all of our other teams at HQ on turf.
 At East we have a turf option now, especially when the fields are saturated, but it isn’t perfect.
 You see, there is no perfect or right or best way.
 There are the ways that work and sometimes they work at the start and then they don’t work later.
 That is when we reflect and pivot if needed.